lulivi/LEX_Email_Catcher/README.md

-# Html email catcher
+# Html Email catcher

-This program can get emails from a local file.
+This program can get Email addresses from a local file.

 ### Instalation